Garage Club

-Garage Club is a French computer-animated cel-shaded television series aired on Nickelodeon (France) since September 2009 and on France 4 since September 2011.
+Garage Club is a French animated television series that aired on Nickelodeon (France) since September 2009 and on France 4 since September 2011.

 Concept

 An abandoned locale serves as the center stage for the adventures and soul-searching of a teen rock band.
 However, the neighbours, who have been driven around the bend by their music, devise all sorts of incredible schemes to keep them from rehearsing.

 The series develops two aspects at the same time: